PyBites-Open-Source/youtube-infinite-scroll/README.md

 Populate it with the following environment variables:

-- `YT_CHANNEL`: the YouTube channel to use this on, to try it out with PyBites you can use `UCBn-uKDGsRBfcB0lQeOB_gA` or for PyCon use `UCMjMBMGt0WJQLeluw6qNJuA`.
+- `YT_CHANNEL`: the YouTube channel to use this on, to try it out with PyBites you can use `UCBn-uKDGsRBfcB0lQeOB_gA` or for PyCon use `UCMjMBMGt0WJQLeluw6qNJuA` (demo below).

 - `YOUTUBE_API_KEY`: the API key you just created.